community-led-design/kit/src/resources/media-release-form.md

 ☐   I hereby give permission for \[Full Name] to participate in \[Activity Title] as part of the \[Project Name].

-I hereby give permission for images of \[Person’s Name], captured during regular and special \[Project Name] activities through video and digital camera, to be used solely for the purposes of \[Project Name]:
+I hereby give permission for images of \[Full Name], captured during regular and special \[Project Name] activities through video and digital camera, to be used solely for the purposes of \[Project Name]:

 ☐   educational workshops